maskarade/Android-Orma/README.md

 * JDK 1.8.0_66
 * Android SDK Tools 24.4.1
-* Android SDK Platform TOols 23.1
+* Android SDK Platform Tools 23.1
 * Android SDK Build Tools 23.0.2

 ### Is there a real-world example that uses Orma?